Lily of the Valley Alba

 *The pips come as a clump with their fibrous so they can travel safely.
 On arrival you can divide them easily by gently pulling apart.
 Then plant them out individually into the garden.
 These are a mix of first and second year pips.
 So in the first year there may only be foliage, as they establish you can enjoy more deliciously dreamy, fragrant blooms.

-With such deliciously fragrant bells, it is no wonder Lily of the Valley has graced gardens around the world for generations.
+With such sensational, perfumed bells, it is no wonder Lily of the Valley has graced gardens around the world for generations.
 Their nostalgic charm is undeniable, with around three weeks of pretty white flowers on the narrow stems amongst lush, upright, green foliage.
 They are fantastic for picking too.

 You can plant your Lily of the Valley in moist, shaded areas such as under eaves, trees or shrubs where other plants are hard to grow.
 They thrive in shaded sites, as an under storey plant or ground cover.
 Lily of the Valley prefers moist, humus rich, well drained soils.

 Lily of the Valley can be grown in pots but you will need to be onto it with the watering .

 Other common names for Convallaria Majalis are Word Lily, Mugget, May Bells and Lady’s Tears.

 Supplied as: Bare rooted